-A 401k rollover requires that 20 percent of the amount being rolled over be withheld for taxes, even though the account owner still has to deposit 100 percent of the amount within 60 days to avoid taxes and penalties.
+A 401k rollover requires that 20 percent of the amount being rolled over be withheld for taxes, even though the IRS still requires the account owner to deposit 100 percent of the amount within 60 days to avoid taxes and penalties.
 This means that the account owner has to come up with that 20% on his own, and be sure to deposit it with the 80% proceeds he actually receives.

 A 401k transfer requires no withholding and moves the funds tax-free.
 As a result, a 401k transfer is better than a 401k rollover in most cases.